luogeger/learn/jobs.md

 It means to say your goodbyes

-I lived with that diagnosis all day
+I lived with that diagnosis all days

 Later that evening I had a biopay